 The First Phase: Gestation

-With babies as with businesses, the first phase is always gestation.
+With babies as with businesses, the first phase of starting and running your fitness business is always gestation.
 Something has taken root, and it needs time to grow.
 With babies, this is pregnancy.
 Things change, your body grows, and you spend months getting to know this little person you have yet to meet.
 With business, it’s the ideation phase.
 You have a dream, you have a vision, you feel a burning passion, but you haven’t brought it into the world yet.

 This is a very, very special time.